mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     ...                                  n_nodes=switchboard.output_channels)
     >>> flow = mdp.Flow([switchboard, sfa_layer])

-The HTML representition of the the constructed flow looks like this in your
+The HTML representation of the the constructed flow looks like this in your
 browser:

   .. image:: hinet_html.png